 Libby Lavella is a vocal coach, vocal producer, Grammy-nominated singer and recipient of a B.A. in linguistics from the University of California, Berkeley.

-As a vocal coach, Lavella’s credits span the film “Scott Pilgrim vs. the World” (working with actor Mark Webber), the CW pilot “Joey Dakota” (handling vocal production for actor Craig Horner) and MTV’s “Rock the Cradle” (mentoring the children of established performers).
-She’s also coached Chrysalis songwriter Julianna Raye, Wendy Melvoin, Quincy Jones protégés Blush, girl group Drama Drama, Beck keyboardist Brian LeBarton, Demi Lovato guitarist Drew Taubenfeld, Avril Lavigne guitarist Devin Bronson, Vine superstar Andrew B. “King Bach” Bachelor and Daniel French, multi-instrumentalist for the Chicano alt-folk band Las Cafeteras.
-Albums by Seal, Ricky Martin and Robi Draco Rosa have also benefitted from her participation.
+As a vocal coach, Lavella’s credits span the film “Scott Pilgrim vs. the World” (working with actor Mark Webber), the CW pilot “Joey Dakota” (handling vocal production for actor Craig Horner and Amber Stevens) and MTV’s “Rock the Cradle”.
+She’s also coached Chrysalis songwriter Julianna Raye, Wendy Melvoin, Quincy Jones protégés Blush, girl group Drama Drama, Beck keyboardist Brian LeBarton, Drew Taubenfeld, Avril Lavigne guitarist Devin Bronson, Vine superstar Andrew B. “King Bach” Bachelor and Daniel French, multi-instrumentalist for the Chicano alt-folk band Las Cafeteras.
+Albums by Seal, Ricky Martin and Robi Draco Rosa have also benefited from her production co-ordination.

-Lavella’s holistic approach to her clients’ performance, ability to put herself in their shoes and understanding of the linguistic mechanisms that allow us to vocalize have made her a formidable resource for singers with a wide variety of needs.
+Lavella’s empathetic approach to her clients’ performance and understanding of the linguistic mechanisms that allow us to vocalize have made her a formidable resource for singers with a wide variety of needs.